juspay/hyperswitch/README.md

 Included are directions for opening issues, coding standards, and notes on development.

+- [Discord server][discord] - Best for discussions and queries around open source, contributions, community, project showcase, and a quick chat with the dev team and open source contributors.
+- We appreciate all types of contributions: code, documentation, demo creation, or something new way you want to contribute to us.
+We will reward every contribution with a Hyperswitch branded t-shirt.
-🦀 **Important note for Rust developers**: We aim for contributions from the community across a broad range of tracks.
+- 🦀 **Important note for Rust developers**: We aim for contributions from the community across a broad range of tracks.
 Hence, we have prioritised simplicity and code readability over purely idiomatic code.
 For example, some of the code in core functions (e.g., `payments_core`) is written to be more readable than